-YOUNGSTOWN, Ohio (WKBN) – Youngstown City School Board member Dario Hunter has officially taken legal action against CEO Krish Mohip.
+YOUNGSTOWN, Ohio (WKBN) – Dario Hunter, a member of the Youngstown City School District Board of Education, has officially taken legal action against the Youngstown City School District.

-The lawsuit — filed Wednesday in State Supreme Court — claims that Mohip failed to comply with Hunter’s open records request for any correspondence between the CEO and any employee or representative of Atlantic Research Partners, citing its “not so great” past.
-That’s the firm Mohip hired about six months ago to search for principals at a cost of over $12,000.
+The lawsuit — filed Wednesday in State Supreme Court — claims the school district failed to comply with Hunter’s open records request for any correspondence between the district and any employee or representative of Atlantic Research Partners, citing its “not so great” past.
+That’s the firm Krish Mohip, CEO of the school district, hired about six months ago to search for principals at a cost of over $12,000.

-Hunter said the request was sent on June 29 and a day later, he got an email, saying Mohip received the request and would be responding within a reasonable amount of time.
+Hunter said the request was sent on June 29 and a day later he got an email saying Mohip had received the request and would be responding within a reasonable amount of time.